lightninglabs/lightning-api/source/rest/index.html.md

 fee_base_msat | string |
 fee_rate_milli_msat | string |
 disabled | boolean |
+max_htlc_msat | string |

 ## SendCoinsRequest

 Field | Type | Description
 ----- | ---- | -----------
-addr | string | / The address to send coins to amount | string | / The amount in satoshis to send target_conf | int32 | / The target number of blocks that this transaction should be confirmed by. sat_per_byte | string | / A manual fee rate set in sat/byte that should be used when crafting the transaction.
+addr | string | The address to send coins to amount | string | The amount in satoshis to send target_conf | int32 | The target number of blocks that this transaction should be confirmed by. sat_per_byte | string | A manual fee rate set in sat/byte that should be used when crafting the transaction. send_all | boolean |  If set, then the amount field will be ignored, and lnd will attempt to send all the coins under control of the internal wallet to the specified address.

 ## SendCoinsResponse

 Field | Type | Description
 ----- | ---- | -----------
-txid | string | / The transaction ID of the transaction
+txid | string | The transaction ID of the transaction

 ## SendManyResponse

 Field | Type | Description
 ----- | ---- | -----------
-txid | string | / The id of the transaction
+txid | string | The id of the transaction

 ## SendRequest

 Field | Type | Description
 ----- | ---- | -----------
-dest | byte | / The identity pubkey of the payment recipient dest_string | string | / The hex-encoded identity pubkey of the payment recipient amt | string | / Number of satoshis to send. payment_hash | byte | / The hash to use within the payment's HTLC payment_hash_string | string | / The hex-encoded hash to use within the payment's HTLC payment_request | string | * A bare-bones invoice for a payment within the Lightning Network.
-With the details of the invoice, the sender has all the data necessary to send a payment to the recipient. final_cltv_delta | int32 | * The CLTV delta from the current height that should be used to set the timelock for the final hop. fee_limit | [FeeLimit](#feelimit) | * The maximum number of satoshis that will be paid as a fee of the payment.
-This value can be represented either as a percentage of the amount being sent, or as a fixed amount of the maximum fee the user is willing the pay to send the payment.
+dest | byte | The identity pubkey of the payment recipient dest_string | string | The hex-encoded identity pubkey of the payment recipient amt | string | Number of satoshis to send. payment_hash | byte | The hash to use within the payment's HTLC payment_hash_string | string | The hex-encoded hash to use within the payment's HTLC payment_request | string |  A bare-bones invoice for a payment within the Lightning Network.
+With the details of the invoice, the sender has all the data necessary to send a payment to the recipient. final_cltv_delta | int32 |  The CLTV delta from the current height that should be used to set the timelock for the final hop. fee_limit | [FeeLimit](#feelimit) |  The maximum number of satoshis that will be paid as a fee of the payment.
+This value can be represented either as a percentage of the amount being sent, or as a fixed amount of the maximum fee the user is willing the pay to send the payment. outgoing_chan_id | string |  The channel id of the channel that must be taken to the first hop.
+If zero, any channel may be used. cltv_limit | int64 |  An optional maximum total time lock for the route.
+If zero, there is no maximum enforced.

 ## SendResponse